Updated on: Jun 19th, 2025

 Every contracting state may tax capital gains as per the applicable domestic law with an exception to shipping and air transport companies.
 In other words, generally, capital gains are subject to tax based on the domestic laws of the country.
 For eg: If a US Resident, say, Miss J, sells an Indian Property, then the property is liable to tax as per the Indian Domestic Laws.

-Eg: If Miss K, an Indian Resident moves to the US to serve either as a teacher or as a research scholar at any University or College or Recognised Educational Institution, then Miss K may be exempted from tax on the fulfilment of the following conditions:
+Eg: If Miss K, an Indian Resident moves to the US to serve either as a teacher or as a research scholar at any University or College or Recognized Educational Institution, then Miss K may be exempted from tax on the fulfilment of the following conditions:

 Note: This exemption shall be available for a maximum period of two years from the date he/she first visits that state for the aforementioned purpose.
 Additional Condition for Research: This exception shall be applicable only if such research is undertaken by the individual in the public interest and not primarily for the benefit of some private party.